shinowtf/Libft/README.md

 norminette complete

-test all ok but striteri cant compile, not sure why
+tester all green

-ready to pass up
+ready to pass up!

 This project is your very first project as a student at 42.
 We will need to recode a few functions of the C standard library as well as some other